 Rivalries with Lake City High School

 Coeur d’Alene High School’s primary rival is a nearby institution, Lake City High.
 This is the only other high school in the Coeur d’Alene School District.

 Annually, both schools have a well-known basketball tournament where both compete to win.
 This is commonly known as “Fight for The Fish.” – The winners claim the “Holy Grail” of fishes as their own.

-For years, Lake City struggled with the defeat of Cd'A High.
-For a solid seven years, Coeur d'Alene was able to continue their winning streak against Lake City during this heated tournament.
-In 2017, Lake City was able to defeat Cd'A's long streak.
+For years, Lake City struggled with the defeat of Cd’A High.
+For a solid seven years, Coeur d’Alene was able to continue its winning streak against Lake City during this heated tournament.
+In 2017, Lake City was able to defeat Cd’A’s long streak.